kubevela/kubevela/docs/en/concepts.md

 ![alt](../resources/arch.png)

 Specifically, the application controller is responsible for application abstraction and encapsulation (i.e. the controller for `Application` and `Definition`).
 The rollout controller will handle progressive rollout strategy with the whole application as a unit.
-The multi-env deployment engine (*currently WIP*) is responsible for deploying the application across multiple clusters and environments.
+The multi-cluster deployment engine is responsible for deploying the application across multiple clusters and environments with traffic shifting and rollout features supported.